openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

 @endsphinxtabset

-In the case when there is no framework dataset object you can create your own entity which implements `Iterable` interface in Python and returns data samples feasible for inference.
-No transformation function is required in this case.
+If there is no framework dataset object, you can create your own entity that implements the `Iterable` interface in Python and returns data samples feasible for inference.
+In this case, a transformation function is not required.

 ## Run quantized model